idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 Only Dirichlet boundary conditions are considered.

 To demonstrate modal analysis in MOOSE, we will visit the cantilever beam example that will be discussed in more detail in the next section on frequency response functions.
 The goal here is to calculate the first few natural frequencies and visualize the corresponding mode shapes of the cantilever beam.
-The strong form PDE for the modal analysis of the cantilever beam is:
+The strong form for the modal analysis of the cantilever beam is:
 \begin{equation}
 \nabla \cdot \boldsymbol{\sigma}(\mathbf{u}) = -\rho \omega^2 \mathbf{u}
 \end{equation}